 - Always clean the udder area, using the UDDERLY EZ WIPES provided in your kit, to remove any accumulated dirt and bacteria.

 - Do not overfill the collection bottle; only fill to the indicated line on the bottle.
-Never tilt pump backwards.
+Never tilt the pump backwards.
 This will allow the milk or colostrum to run into the air intake hole and damage the diaphragm in the pump.

 Thawing Frozen Colostrum